This park is currently closed due to fire hazard.

 Numerous tourism companies in Tofino, Ahousaht, and Hotsprings Village offer tours and/or transportation to Hot Springs Cove, which is only accessible by water or air.
 A pleasant half-hour along a boardwalk trail through old-growth rainforest leads to the hot pools, which remain at an average temperature of approximately 50 degrees Celsius.

 Special Features: The natural hot spring pools at this park are a very unique feature.
 The geothermal hot springs cascade down a waterfall into half a dozen rocky pools.
 These pools flow from one level to the next becoming gradually cooler as the fresh spring water is cooled by ocean swells.

 Established Date: January 7, 1955 for the park and July 7, 2004 for the Protected Area

 Size: Park – 2,667 hectares (1,269 ha upland, 1,398 ha foreshore); Protected Area – 53 hectares

-- DOGS or PETS are not permitted on the boardwalk or in and around the pools.
+Dogs or pets are not permitted beyond the start of the boardwalk or in and around the pools.